>

 As a restaurant operator, understanding the financial nuances of your operation is a crucial part of your ongoing success.
 Although some people may use the terms “recipe costing” and “food costing” interchangeably, they refer to very different processes with distinct roles in helping you control costs and analyze profitability.

-When costing a dish, it is essential to understand the differences between these two terms and what they tell you about your restaurant’s financial health.
+When costing a dish, it’s essential to understand the differences between these two restaurant metrics and what they can tell you about your restaurant’s financial health.

 Recipe Cost vs. Food Cost